 491(G).
-TOPICS IN ANTILLES AND FRENCH AFRICAN LITERATURE AND CIVILIZATION.
+FRANCOPHONE ANTILLES AND THE INDIAN OCEAN.
 (3, 0, 3).
-May be repeated for credit.
-Literary and cultural topics pertaining to the Antilles and French-speaking Africa.
+Content varies.
+May be repeated for credit with permission of instructor and department head or graduate coordinator.
+Literature, history, culture, and social context of the Francophone islands of the Antilles and/or the Indian Ocean.
 Prereq: FREN 362.

 492(G).
-FRENCH LOUISIANA.
+FRANCOPHONE LOUISIANA.
 (3, 0, 3).
 Content varies.
-May be repeated for credit with permission of department head or graduate coordinator.
-Studies in Louisiana French and Francophone literature and culture.
+May be repeated for credit with permission of instructor and department head or graduate coordinator.
+Literature, history, culture, and social context of Francophone Louisiana.
 Prereq: FREN 362.